AI customer service cost: real 2026 pricing for SMEs

 Direct answer

-Platform costs: what AI customer service software actually charges
+Platform costs: what the software charges

-Enterprise AI customer service platforms (Salesforce Einstein, Zendesk AI, Intercom Fin) charge between £200 and £1,500 per month for SME-appropriate plans, plus per-seat fees for the agents using the platform.
-The per-seat fees typically run £25 to £60 per agent per month on top of the base platform cost.
+Enterprise AI customer service platforms such as Salesforce Einstein, Zendesk AI, and Intercom Fin charge between £200 and £1,500 per month for SME-appropriate plans, plus per-seat fees for the agents using the platform.
+Those per-seat fees typically run £25 to £60 per agent per month on top of the base.
+For a business with four customer service team members on an enterprise platform, total platform cost usually lands between £500 and £2,000 per month before any implementation or customization work is done.

 Ongoing operational costs: what it takes to keep it running